Language Choice Among Commuter Bus Conductors (Drivers' Mates) and Passengers at Kumasi Kejetia Bus Terminal, Ghana

 Abstract

-This research aims to examine the language used by the commuter bus conductors and passengers moving to and from Kejetia bus terminal in the Kumasi Metropolis, Ghana.
-This research basically focuses on sociolinguistics approach.
-The source of the data is purely the utterances of the bus conductors and the passengers on board in the commuter buses.
-Observation and recording were used as the data collection instruments in the study.
-Both qualitative and quantitative methods were used to analyze the data gathered.
-The study found Asante Twi dialect as the most dominant language choice of the majority of the sampled population (passengers and drivers’ mates).
-The use of unmarked code switching in conversational discourse was not uncommon among participants.
-Finally, the study found English language to be the second most dominant language choice in the participants’ verbal discourse.
-The implication is that apart from Akan language, all the other seven languages stand the risk of experiencing language shift leading to eventual language death should the ethnic groups concerned fail to maintain their languages.
+This research examines the language used by commuter bus conductors and passengers traveling to and from the Kejetia bus terminal in the Kumasi Metropolis, Ghana.
+The study adopts a sociolinguistic approach.
+Data were obtained from the utterances of bus conductors and passengers on board the commuter buses.
+Observation and audio recording were employed as data collection instruments.
+Data were analyzed using both qualitative and quantitative methods.
+The findings indicate that the Asante Twi dialect is the most dominant language among the sampled population, while unmarked code-switching in conversational discourse was also common.
+English was found to be the second most dominant language in participants' verbal interactions.
+These findings suggest that, apart from Akan, the other seven languages are at risk of language shift, which may eventually lead to language loss if the respective ethnic groups fail to maintain their languages.

 Downloads